mitalipradhan/academic/index.md

 Welcome to my website!

 I am a PhD candidate in Economics at Fordham University.
-My research interests aims to reconcile countries’ developmental goals with the multilateral trade agenda.
+My research aims to reconcile countries’ developmental goals with the multilateral trade agenda.
 My dissertation focuses on the impact of a trade policy reform on developing countries.

 I am on the job market for the year 2020-2021 and will be available for interviews at the **2020 Virtual EEA Meeting** and the **2021 Virtual ASSA Meeting**.